cilium/cilium/Documentation/helm-values.rst

      - object
      - ``{}``
    * - :spelling:ignore:`hubble.relay.dialTimeout`
      - Dial timeout to connect to the local hubble instance to receive peer information (e.g. "30s").
+This option has been deprecated and is a no-op.
      - string
      - ``nil``
    * - :spelling:ignore:`hubble.relay.enabled`